protontypes/open-sustainable-technology/README.md

 - [imdlib](https://github.com/iamsaswata/imdlib) - Download and handle binary grided data from Indian Meterological department.
 - [MetNet](https://github.com/openclimatefix/metnet) - A neural network that forecasts precipitation up to 8 hours into the future at the high spatial resolution of 1 km² and at the temporal resolution of 2 minutes with a latency in the order of second.
 - [jmastats](https://github.com/uribo/jmastats) - Download Weather Data from Japan Meteorological Agency Website.
-- [pyIEM](https://github.com/akrherz/pyIEM) - A collection of python support things that make my weather processing work, work.
+- [pyIEM](https://github.com/akrherz/pyIEM) - A collection of Python support things that make my weather processing work, work.
 - [forest](https://github.com/MetOffice/forest) - Forecast and Observation Research and Evaluation Survey Tool.
 - [AMBS](https://gitlab.jsc.fz-juelich.de/esde/machine-learning/ambs) - The Atmopsheric Machine Learning Benchmarking System aims to provide state-of-the-art video prediction methods applied to the meteorological domain.
 - [gis4wrf](https://github.com/GIS4WRF/gis4wrf) - A free and open source QGIS plug-in to help researchers and practitioners with their Advanced Research Weather Research and Forecasting modeling workflows.